dstucrypt/agent/README.md

  - director - certificate either belongs to FOP or natural person that can sign on behalf of corporate entity, technicall this means that corporate code either matches drfo or drfo code is present and corporate code does not belong to natural person;
  - stamp - certificate belongs to corporate entity itself, not natural person;
  - other - personal code is present but does not match corporate code (relaxed version of director);
- - exact personal code (either DRFO or passport number for religious people) to match. should be 10, 9 or 8 characters long.
+ - exact personal code (either DRFO or passport number for religious people) to match. should be 10, 9 or 8 characters long

+ Example:

      node index.js --sign \
                 --key Key-6.dat:password \
                 --cert cert.sign.der \
                 --input zvit.xml --output zvit.xml.sign \